HabanaAI/gaudi-pytorch-bridge/docs/Pytorch_Operators.rst

 batched_nms                              Yes      Yes      No      No        No       No        No        No       No     torchvision.ops nms                                      Yes      Yes      No      No        No       No        No        No       No     torchvision.ops roi_align                                Yes      No       No      No        No       No        No        No       No     torchvision.ops
+_safe_softmax                            Yes      Yes      Yes     No        No       No        No        No       No     torch.ops
 ====================================  ======== ======== ======== ======= ========= ========= ========= ======== ========  ======================